floleg/all-sounds/README.md

 ### Database

-The relation DB system chosen for this solution is postgresql, run as a docker container.
+The relational DB system chosen for this solution is postgresql, run as a docker container.

 ### Libraries